Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/assignments/swapi.md

 - Create and call a new function that fetches data from the Pokemon API to fetch a list of Pokemon.
 This is the endpoint: endpoint: /pokemon
 - In your data tasks' completion handler, **convert** the returned `data` object to JSON, and **print** your converted `jsonObject` to the debug console.
+- Use a Pokemon struct that conforms to the Codable protocol (it will only have two properties at this point: name and url)
-- If time permits, handle the HTTP `error` object returned and any other validation you want to include (status, data, etc.)
+- Handle the HTTP `error` object returned and any other validation you want to include (status, data, etc.)

 ## PART 2